Theoriz/GenUI/README.md

 # GenUI
 Generative UI and OSC Control for Unity.

 This plugin allows you to simply create a UI for your application, exposing script sliders, input fields and methods.
-This UI is also fully controllable via OSC.
+This UI is also fully controllable via OSC, and accessible locally via a web browser.

 ![Demo](https://github.com/Theoriz/GenUI-Demo/blob/master/gif/genui.gif)